YeabinMoonEcon/starter-hugo-academic3/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Brandeis;International Business School
+- name: Brandeis International Business School
   url: https://www.brandeis.edu/global/

 # Short bio (displayed in user profile at end of posts)